nuclear-multimessenger-astronomy/blastwave/docs/examples/at2022cmc.md

-# AT2022cmc: Thermal Electrons in a Relativistic TDE
+# AT2022cmc: Modeling a Relativistic TDE

-This example demonstrates the `sync_thermal` radiation model by modeling the radio emission from the jetted tidal disruption event (TDE) AT2022cmc, comparing non-thermal only vs thermal+non-thermal synchrotron.
+This example demonstrates the `FluxDensity_spherical` function with a wind-like CSM density by modeling the multi-frequency radio emission from the jetted tidal disruption event (TDE) AT2022cmc.

 ## Background

-AT2022cmc was discovered on 2022 February 11 at redshift $z = 1.193$ ($d_L \approx 8260$ Mpc).
+AT2022cmc was discovered on 2022 February 11 at redshift \(z = 1.193\) (\(d_L \approx 8220\) Mpc).
 It was identified as only the fourth relativistic TDE, with a powerful relativistic jet launched when a star was disrupted by a supermassive black hole.
 Its multi-frequency radio light curves extend over 3 years, making it an excellent testbed for afterglow models.

 Key references:

 - Rhodes et al. 2025, ApJ (arXiv:2506.13618) --- 3-year radio monitoring, spherical blast wave modeling with thermal electrons
 - Margalit & Quataert 2021, ApJL, 923, L14 --- MQ21 thermal synchrotron formalism
-- Ferguson & Margalit 2025 --- FM25 full-volume post-shock extension
+- Ferguson & Margalit 2025 --- FM25 full-volume post-shock extension ([GitHub](https://github.com/RossFerguson1/synchrotron_shock_model))

 ## Radio data